hatfield-c/avl/README.md

 Welcome to the repository for UT Dallas' Autonomous Vehicle Lab.
 This is an early prototype for the lab environment, and as such everything is subject to change.

+The current version of the AVL is 0.0.5.

 ## Introduction

 The Autonomous Vehicle Lab (AVL) is an open-source project at The University of Texas at Dallas.
 The AVL serves as a testing environment for student-developed autonomous vehicle control systems that run on a simplified simulation of a real-time operating system.